SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 ## Introduction

 From the [many options to connect](https://www.solace.dev/), a growing number of third-party and cloud-native applications choose the Solace PubSub+ _REST API_ to stream events into the [PubSub+ event mesh](https://solace.com/solutions/initiative/event-mesh/).
 PubSub+ offers a flexible, inbound REST interface.
 This guide shows you how to make use of it as an example of publishing events from [Google Cloud Platform (GCP) Pub/Sub service](https://cloud.google.com/pubsub/docs/overview) to Solace PubSub+.

+Users are encouraged to modify this quickstart to accommodate other approaches or even publishing from other cloud services.

 ## Prerequisites